radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/alerts.md

 A [file alert](#file-alert-settings), when the RadiantOne processing queues and internal queues reach a certain threshold is configured by default.
 These settings can be changed from the Classic Control Panel > Settings tab > Monitoring section > Standard Alerts.
 Change the queue percentages and click Save.

+## Synchronization

+To enable default alerts for synchronization, go to Classic Control Panel > Synchronization.
+Select the desired topology and click CONFIGURE.
+In the left navigation menu, click Alerts.
+Alerts enabled from here are automatically configured as Custom Alerts and can also be viewed from Classic Control Panel > Settings > Monitoring > Custom Alerts.

+### Pipeline State

+To receive alerts when the pipeline changes state (e.g. goes from started to stopped or vice versa), toggle on the `Pipeline State Alert Enabled`.

+### Change Event Capture

+To receive alerts when the process that captures source events changes state (e.g. goes from started to stopped or vice versa), toggle on the `Capture State Alert Enabled`.

+### Message Queue

+To receive alerts when the message queue associated with the selected pipeline reaches a maximum amount of messages in the queue, toggle on the `Processor Queue Size Alert Enabled' and set the threshold.